webplatform/docs/tutorials/The_History_of_the_Web/index.md

 Also in 2003, Dave Shea launched a site called the [http://www.csszengarden.com/ CSS Zen Garden].
 This was to have more impact on web professionals than anything else, by truly illustrating that the entire design can change just by changing the style of the page; the content could remain identical.

-Since then, web standards usage have become de rigeur in the professional web development community.
+Since then, web standards usage have become &quot;de rigeur&quot; in the professional web development community.
 And in this series, we will give you an excellent grounding in these techniques so that you can develop clean, semantic, accessible and standards-compliant websites!

 == The new breed of web standards ==